Everyone wants to know how to invest to make the most money.

 The price of an asset on an open market is a super-efficient, highly sensitive indicator of all the information that everyone knows, weighted by the confidence they each have in their particular perspective.You can't do better even if you are the CTO or the CEO of a company and have the inside information that my friends had when they still had no idea why their stock went up by 65%.
 The price contains everything, and you cannot hope to beat it.
 So that's the Informational Theory of Pricing.

 Answer: IndexingHere we have the answer to the first question, the probabilities we need to figure out in order to bet proportionately on everything.
 Bet in proportion to the total value of each of the assets.
-So if the market capitalization of Google double the value of Microsoft, then for every dollar you put into Microsoft, you should put two dollars into Google.
+So if the market capitalization of Google is double the value of Microsoft, then for every dollar you put into Microsoft, you should put two dollars into Google.
 That's how you should bet your money, according to Information Theory and the Informational Theory of Pricing.

-And as it turns out that is a fancy new way of arguing for an old idea called Indexing.
+And as it turns out that this is just a fancy new way of arguing for an old idea called Indexing.
 An index fund buys up all the assets in its list, putting proportionately more into the larger assets.
 That's the investment approach that most academics support, and that is on average the approach to beat, which on average beats the returns of actively managed mutual funds and investment managers.

 So in short you should index everything.
 Wherever money is, in whatever assets money can flow into and out of, you should buy a piece of each asset or type of asset, in proportion to each one's total value.